rzeigler/waveguide/docs/modules/io.ts.md

 # raiseError (function)

-Create an IO that fails immediately with an error
+An IO that is failed with a checked error

 **Signature**